-The development will be managed through a development plan.
+The development will be managed through an ODP.

-The proposal is consistent with, and will give effect to, the outcomes sought by this Policy.
+The application is consistent with, and will give effect to, the outcomes sought by this Policy.

 6.3.4 Transport effectiveness

 Ensure that an efficient and effective transport network that supports business and residential recovery is restored, protected and enhanced so that it maintains and improves movement of people and goods around Greater Christchurch by: